zwerm/composite-bs-client/README.md

 This method doesn't return anything.

-#### `processServerHandshake(serverHandshake: BotSocket.Protocol.Messages.ServerHandshakeData): void`

-This method is for processing the data returned by the BotSocket server as part of it's handshaking.

-The `serverHandshake: BotSocket.Protocol.Messages.ServerHandshakeData` parameter contains the data passed by the server.

 #### `supplementClientHandshake(clientHandshake: BotSocket.Protocol.Messages.ClientHandshakeData): BotSocket.Protocol.Messages.ClientHandshakeData`

 This method is for supplementing the data that's going to be sent as part of a BotSocket `ClientHandshake`.